 They say the best part of the day is the morning.
 If you have a love for horses and want to see some spectacular sunrises then maybe you should consider a job in the racing industry.

-This week’s Track Talk Tuesday we are going to give you a basic overview of a stablehand’s job.Working as a stablehand your day consists of a split shift.
+We are going to give you a basic overview of a stablehand’s job.Working as a stablehand your day consists of a split shift.
 The majority of Metropolitan stables start work between 3.30 – 4am and finish the morning shift at around 9am.
 Afternoon shifts are generally 2 hours from around 2 – 4pm.
 These times may vary from stable to stable.

 So what are some of the duties involved in being a stablehand…